Does Quizlet Have Spaced Repetition? [Tested 2026]

 The mirror is always honest.

-What About Quizlet’s Memory Score?
+What About Quizlet’s Memory Score and Scheduled Review?

 What sits next to it behind the same paywall:

-- Memory Score cross-session spacing
+- Memory Score and Scheduled Review for cross-session spacing (paid only)

 Transparency is a feature, not a bonus.
 Compare Quizlet’s silence to FSRS’s open transparency: public code, public dataset, published benchmarks, an open issue tracker where the community debates parameter tuning in the open.
 When the algorithm is public, the retention claims are falsifiable.